nrfconnect/sdk-nrf/include/zigbee/zigbee_app_utils.rst

 For devices that have been already commissioned, the default handler performs the following actions:

-* Not perform additional actions if the device implements a coordinator role.
+* For devices that implement the coordinator role, the handler does not perform additional actions.

     * This keeps the network closed for new Zigbee devices even if the coordinator is reset.

-* Not perform additional actions if the device successfully rejoins Zigbee network.
+* For devices that successfully rejoin the Zigbee network, the handler does not perform additional actions.

     * This does not open the network for new devices if one of existing devices is reset.
     * If :ref:`zarco_network_rejoin` is running, it is cancelled.

-* For routers and end devices, if they did not join the Zigbee network successfully, :ref:`zarco_network_rejoin` is started by calling :c:func:`start_network_rejoin`.
+* For routers and end devices, if they did not join the Zigbee network successfully, the handler starts :ref:`zarco_network_rejoin` by calling :c:func:`start_network_rejoin`.

 Once finished, the stack generates the `ZB_BDB_SIGNAL_STEERING`_ signal, and continues to :ref:`zarco_signal_handler_network`.